 For people born after 1960, you reach retirement age at 67.
 Till then, you can’t receive full retirement benefits.
 For those born before then, your retirement age varies from 65 to 67.

-Social media benefits can create more funds to use during your retirement.
+Social Security benefits can create more funds to use during your retirement.

 When you finally retire, you have to develop strategies to spend your money properly and not squander it in your first few years of retirement.
 These strategies should also include ways of reducing taxes so you can enjoy your money to the fullest.

 I am on a budget.
 How do I maximize my retirement savings?

 Not everyone makes as much as they would want to.
 Many people make just a little so they have to plan on how to spend that money even before it comes.
 Most of them don’t think of retirement savings and the ones that do are confused about how to get it to work.